bicycleben88/java_script30/webcam/README.md

 > - ![get video function](images/get-video.png)
 > - paintToCanvas()
 >   - save height & width of video to variables
->   - set width to height of canvas to match those of video
+>   - set height & width of canvas to match those of video
 >   - draw image onto canvas
 >   - access pixels from image
 >   - send pixels to function that will alter them